Plumsail/documents-docs/source/user-guide/processes/examples/create-html-and-pdf-from-template-from-csv.rst

 Sign up for Plumsail Documents
 -------------------------------

-To start optimizing processes, `register a Plumsail account <https://auth.plumsail.com/Account/Register>`_ and follow the steps described in the article to batch generate event invitations from HTML templates based on CSV rows data.
+To start optimizing processes, `register a Plumsail account <https://auth.plumsail.com/Account/Register>`_ and follow the steps described in the article to batch generate event tickets from HTML templates based on CSV rows data.